emilyye26/tuner/README.md

 - Last.FM Integration: Retrieve song and music chart data from the Last.FM API.

 ## Tech stack
-We built the front-end with HTML, CSS and Javascript.
-We utilized a SQL database and PHP to store user data and song ratings.
-We retrieved song and music chart datafrom the Last.FM API.
+We built the frontend with HTML, CSS and Javascript.
+We utilized a SQL database and PHP to store user data and song ratings in the backend.
+We retrieved song and music chart data by integrating the Last.FM API.